Frequently Asked Questions

 Q: I am an international student.
 Can you help me?

 Yes!
 We frequently work with international students and families.
-We help with everything: from selecting colleges to going through the admission process and gathering all the necessary immigration paperwork.
+We help with everything: from selecting colleges to going through the admission process and wring essays.
 We will act as your “feet on the ground” and will help coordinate everything while you are afar.
-Once you make your way to the United States, we can help you get acclimated and answer any questions you may have about the school or the American culture.
+Once you make your way to the United States, we can answer any questions you may have about the school or the American culture.
 All consultations can be held in Russian or in English languages.

 Q: Where are the meetings held?